 So you’ve decided you want to prepare yourself for collegiate success—or maybe you’re just thinking about it.
 That’s great!
-The Take Charge College Readiness course is designed to prepare you for the challenges and new responsibilities that post-secondary education brings to students like you.
-Right now, the best thing you can do is apply what you learn in this course right away.
+The Take Charge College Readiness course is designed to prepare you for the challenges and new responsibilities post-secondary education brings to students like you.
+The best thing you can do is apply what you learn in this course right away.
 If you do, you won’t find yourself scrambling to develop important skills that make academic and general success possible skills—you’ll already have them.

 With a Leader in Me Annual Membership, schools can order printed course materials or access digital versions of the student leadership lessons through Leader in Me Online.
 Optional materials are available to provide additional learning opportunities with a 20-minute discussion format as well as a convenient 40-minute class model.
 However, in order to provide a rich, in-depth experience for students, a dedicated semester-long course is recommended.